 Engineers are in demand around the world.
-Our graduates get jobs.
-With an international skills shortage in the engineering industry, Deakin graduates are in demand.
-Employers seek out Deakin graduates for their forward thinking, innovative and entrepreneurial qualities.
+With an international skills shortage in the engineering industry, Deakin graduates are highly sought after.
+Employers seek out Deakin graduates for their forward-thinking, innovative and entrepreneurial qualities.

-As a mechanical engineering graduate, you can gain employment in industries as diverse as:
+As an engineering graduate, with a major in mechanical engineering, you can gain employment in industries as diverse as:

 - ship building

 - supplier companies.